docker/docker-py/docs/api.md

-`volumes_from` and `dns` arguments raise [TypeError]( https://docs.python.org/3.4/library/exceptions.html#TypeError) exception if they are used against v1.10 of docker remote API.
+`volumes_from` and `dns` arguments raise [TypeError]( https://docs.python.org/3.4/library/exceptions.html#TypeError) exception if they are used against v1.10 of the Docker remote API.
 Those arguments should be passed to `start()` instead.

 **Params**: